Does Stress Cause Hair Loss? Exploring the Connection

 Telogen Effluvium

 Stress can push a large number of hair follicles into the resting (telogen) phase prematurely.
 This temporary condition leads to diffuse thinning across the scalp, often noticeable during hair washing or styling.
 While telogen effluvium is reversible, it may take months for hair growth to resume.
+This type of shedding can be alarming.
+It's important to understand how much hair loss is normal so you can gauge the severity.

 Alopecia Areata